 Microphone manufacturers make a big deal about tube mics – You hear language like ‘vintage character’, ‘authentic tone’, and especially ‘tube warmth’.

 Does any of that mean anything at all?
-Yes, it does – less than the mic makers would have you believe, but not much less.
-Let’s break it down.
+Yes, it does, so let’s break it down.

 Electrical signals produced by the capacitor in a mic capsule are tiny, and they need to be amplified before they can be sent down a cable to the rest of your gear.
 This onboard amplification inside a mic’s body is called a head amplifier or head amp.
-Often just generically referred to as ‘the electronics’.

 The primary component of any head amp is the amplifier itself, which can be based on a vacuum tube or a Field Effect Transistor (FET).
-They do the same job – converting the very high impedance of the capsule’s output into a low-impedance signal while amplifying it – but in very different ways.
+They do the same job, but in very different ways.

 A tube or triode has three conductors inside.
 When the tube heats up, electrons start to flow through the vacuum in the tube, from the cathode to the anode, while the grid sits in between them, watching the tiny signal coming from the capsule.

-As electrons flow through the grid on their way from the cathode to the anode, the grid modulates the flow, turning it into a greatly amplified low-impedance version of the grid signal that’s ready to send down the cable (after it goes through the output transformer, which we’ll talk about another time).
+As electrons flow through the grid on their way from the cathode to the anode, the grid modulates the flow, turning it into a greatly amplified low-impedance version of the grid signal that’s ready to send down the cable.

 Click here, if you want to learn more about how a microphone works.

 That magic difference between tube and FET can be heard when you push the head amp harder than it’s designed for, by putting the mic up close to a loud sound source: a belting singer, a thundering drum kit, a blasting guitar amp cabinet.